Opinion: I asked doctors to help me die because I couldn’t afford to live

 I knew I wouldn’t be able to survive being homeless for very long, so I turned to what I felt was the only viable option left to me

 My name is Amir.
 I am 55 years old and live in Canada.
-I suffer from a number of physical, as well as emotional, ailments.
+I suffer from a number of physical and emotional ailments.

-I have 24/7 pain due to severe spinal stenosis, degenerative disc disease, osteoarthritis, post-traumatic stress disorder (PTSD), panic anxiety disorder, depression, pretty severe asthma (I need three different inhalers to breathe), early stages of Chronic obstructive pulmonary disease (COPD), and a few more.
+I have 24/7 pain due to severe spinal stenosis, degenerative disc disease, osteoarthritis, post-traumatic stress disorder (PTSD), panic anxiety disorder, depression, pretty severe asthma (I need three different inhalers to breathe) and early stages of chronic obstructive pulmonary disease (COPD).

-I can’t work due to my disability, and for the last decade or so, I have been relying on the Ontario Disability Support Program (or ODSP) as my primary source of income.
+I can’t work due to disability, and for the last decade or so, I have been relying on the Ontario Disability Support Program (or ODSP) as my primary source of income.

 This past July, I was informed by my landlord that the rooming house in which I live was being put up for sale, and that I would need to find other housing.
 After a month of looking, it became very apparent that ODSP – which has remained stagnant at $1,169 per month for over five years – was no longer sufficient.